Orchestrate a VM-Series Firewall Deployment in Azure

 Learn how to orchestrate a VM-Series firewall deployment in Azure.

 You can create a maximum of ten orchestrated deployments.
-Additionally, each orchestrated deployment supports up to 100 front-end applications.
+Additionally, each orchestrated deployment supports up to 100 applications.

 Azure China and Azure Government are not supported.